National Science Foundation

 Grant in 2021

-Paramita Therapeutics is a biotech company established in 2018 and based in San Diego, California.
-The company is dedicated to developing innovative therapeutics for cancer and infectious diseases.
-It specializes in efficiently transitioning new therapeutics into clinical settings using a patented, multifunctional chemical platform.
-This approach allows Paramita Therapeutics to create multivalent drug conjugates derived from recognized and approved molecules with established safety and toxicology profiles.
+Paramita Therapeutics is a San Diego-based biotech company established in 2018, dedicated to developing innovative therapeutics for cancer and infectious diseases.
+The firm specializes in the rapid transition of new therapeutics to clinical applications through a patented multi-functional chemical platform.
+This approach allows Paramita Therapeutics to create multivalent drug conjugates derived from well-known and approved molecules, ensuring a solid safety and toxicology profile.
 By leveraging its expertise, the company aims to provide patients with access to effective cancer treatments and dual-function therapeutic and vaccine products.

 ALSUS MEDICAL